 If for any reason you are not able to take an exam, you must notify me before the exam (or as soon as you are physically possible).
-Failure to do so will result in a zero for the exam.
-A message on voice mail is preferred.
+Failure to do so may result in a zero for the exam.
+Makeup exams for excused absences will be given, but a penalty of up to 75% will apply for unexcused absences, at the teacher's discretion.
 If an official school function takes you out of class on an exam date, it is your responsibility to make arrangements one week prior to the exam as to when you will take the exam.
 Usually it will be given early, not late.
+Makeup exams for excused absences will be given, but a penalty of up to 75% will apply for unexcused absences, at the teacher's discretion.